PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 8: Collision Checking Procedure for Circle-shaped Robot

 In this step, you will implement a baseline version for collision checking by using the primitives implemented before.
-The aim of this pat is basically to find the segments of the path in which our circular robot will collide.
+The aim of this part is to check if a candidate path for our circular robot is collision-free.
-Please note that it is not enough to check the collisions between the obstacles and given path.
-The robot also occupies a circular area inside the 2D world.

-You will implement `path_collision_check` function which returns the `Segment` indices of the given `Path` which collides with any of the given obstacles.
+You will implement `path_collision_check` function which returns the `Segment` indices of the given `Path` which are in collision with the given obstacles.
-This function takes `Path` *t*, radius of the robot *r*, and list of obstacles as arguments.
+This function takes a `Path` *t*, the radius of the robot's occupancy *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collides with any of the obstacles.
+It returns the list of indices which represents the `Segment`s of the `Path` which are in collision with any of the obstacles.

 #### Step 9: Collision Checking via Occupancy Grid

-The aim and all of the assumptions are same as `Step 8`.
+The aim and all the assumptions are same as `Step 8`.
 However, in this step, you will use different approach for collision checking.
 You are asked to implement collision checking via occupancy grids.
 You will initially create an occupancy grid of the given environment.